haligonda/haligonda.github.io/_posts/2020-5-1-Remdesivir.md

 Figure 4.
 We can see the conservation of nsp12 which is the RNA-dependent RNA-polymerase across the coronavirus family.
 Taken from Figure 3 of [Sheahan et al.](https://stm.sciencemag.org/content/9/396/eaal3653)

 This result has also been backed up by the result that "coronaviruses partially resistant to inhibition by remdesivir (about six-times increased EC50) have been obtained after serial in vitro passage, but these viruses remain susceptible to higher remdesivir concentrations and show impaired fitness." (quote taken from [Wang et al.](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)31022-9/fulltext) in reference to [this paper](https://mbio.asm.org/content/9/2/e00221-18) )

+Thanks to Joe Choo-Choy for reviewing a draft of this piece.

 ### Footnotes
 * footnotes will be placed here.
 This line is necessary